 Yodlee and its customers, through which Yodlee's solutions are made available to end users, collect, use, transmit and store confidential end user-permissioned financial information such as bank account numbers, portfolio holdings, credit card data and outstanding debts and bills.
 The measures Yodlee takes to provide security for collection, use, storage, processing and transmission of confidential end user information may not be effective to protect against data security breaches by third parties.
 Yodlee uses commercially available security technologies, including hardware and software data encryption techniques and multi-layer network security measures, to protect transactions and information.
 Although Yodlee encrypts data fields that typically include sensitive, confidential information, other unencrypted data fields may include similar information that could be accessible in the event of a security breach.
 Yodlee uses security and business controls to limit access and use of confidential end user information.
 However, a portion of the security protection begins with Yodlee's customers because they are the initial point of user authentication of hosted solutions.
 Although Yodlee requires its Internet services customers and third-party suppliers to implement controls similar to Yodlee's, the technologies and practices of Yodlee's customers and third-party suppliers may not meet all of the requirements Yodlee includes in its contracts and Yodlee may not have the ability to effectively monitor the implementation of security measures of Yodlee's customers and third-party suppliers.
-In many cases, Yodlee's customers build and host their own web applications and access Yodlee's customers' and third-party suppliers' security technologies and practices may only be detected after a security breach has occurred.
-Errors in the collection, use, storage or transmission of confidential end user information may result in a breach of privacy or theft of assets.
+In many cases, Yodlee's customers build and host their own web applications and access Yodlee's solutions through its APIs.
+In these cases, additional risks reside in the customer's system with respect to security and preventive controls.
+As a result, inadequacies of Yodlee's customers' and third-party suppliers' security technologies and practices may only be detected after a security breach has occurred.
+Errors in the collection, us

 The risk of unauthorized circumvention of Yodlee's security measures has been heightened by advances in computer capabilities and the increasing sophistication of hackers.
 Criminals are using increasingly sophisticated techniques to engage in illegal activities involving solutions such as Yodlee's or end user information, such as counterfeiting, fraudulent payment and identity theft.
 Because the techniques used by hackers change frequently and generally are not recognized until launched against a target, Yodlee may be unable to anticipate these techniques or to implement adequate preventive measures.
-In addition to hackers, it is possible that a customer could gain unauthorized access to Yodlee's systems or databases by hackers or customers intending to commit criminal activities could result in the theft, publication, deletion or modification of confidential end user information.
+In addition to hackers, it is possible that a customer could gain unauthorized access to Yodlee's database through the use of Yodlee's solutions.
+Improper access to Yodlee's systems or databases by hackers or customers intending to commit criminal activities could result in the theft, publication, deletion or modification of confidential end user information.
 An actual or perceived breach of Yodlee's security may require notification under applicable data privacy regulations.